Break-Even Calculator

 How break-even works

 You break even when total revenue = total cost.
-Each unit sold contributes (price − variable cost) toward covering fixed costs.
-Once fixed costs are covered, further units are profit.
+Each unit contributes revenue after variable costs and percentage-based expenses toward covering fixed costs.
+Once fixed costs are covered, further volume is profit.

 When this is useful